qiskit-community/qiskit-experiments/CONTRIBUTING.md

     tox -e docs

-Sometimes Sphinx's caching can get in a bad state.
-First, try running `tox -e docs-clean`, which will remove Sphinx's cache.
-If you are still having issues, try adding `-r` your command, e.g. `tox -e docs -r`. `-r` tells Tox to reinstall the dependencies.

 This will build all the documentation into `docs/_build/html`.
 The main page `index.html` will link to the relevant pages in the subdirectories, or you can navigate
 manually: